 Just three years later, both the stunning 1961-1963 “Bullet Bird” and Kennedy were gone.
-The squared-off, fussy 1964 T-Bird confirmed my defection to the Church of St. Mark of Excellence, and my brief childhood love affair with Ford was mostly over.
-In my dream driveway, the T-Bird was were replaced by an ever changing palette of GM’s finest.
+The squared-off, fussy 1964 T-Bird confirmed my defection to the Church of St. Mark of Excellence with its holy trinity of 1963 Riviera, Grand Prix and Corvette Sting Ray.
+My brief childhood love affair with Ford was mostly over, especially after one too many vacation trips jammed into our black stripper ’62 Fairlane.
+In my dream driveway, the T-Bird was replaced by an ever changing palette of GM’s finest.
 The American Dream has never been a static affair.

 Was 1961 Ford’s finest hour, at least for a very long time to come?
 In my book, yes.
 My feelings for Ford’s late fifties styling has been well documented, and that extended to the 1958 – 1960 “Square Bird”, regardless of how revolutionary a car it was.
 They impressed me on some level, the interior, mainly, but I though their front ends looked like a hideous creature from the depths of the ocean.
 I guess the public didn’t quite agree with me, because the Square Bird outsold the Bullet Bird, right through its last year.
 Everyone’s dream is different.

 The highlight of my fling with the 61-63 T-Bird came when we were on vacation in NY, and I saw a red Sports Roadster in the flesh for the first time (there were none in Iowa City).
 Available for 1962 and 1963, the fiberglass cover over the rear seats was meant to evoke the original two-seat T-Bird.
 Of course it was a bit ridiculous, but don’t tell that to an eleven year-old agog, or the proud driver.